 The Highway Patrol Brings Recruitment Closer to Home

-Assisting in this regional testing initiative is Sergeant Marshall, an 18-year OHP veteran, former Ashland Post Trooper, and a previous Ashland recipient of the prestigious “Trooper of the Year” award.
-Now working on recruitment efforts out of the OHP Academy in Columbus, Sgt.
+Assisting in this regional testing initiative is Sergeant Marshall, an 18-year OSHP veteran, former Ashland Post Trooper, and a previous Ashland recipient of the prestigious “Trooper of the Year” award.
+Now working on recruitment efforts out of the OSHP Academy in Columbus, Sgt.
 Marshall is passionate about making the application process more accessible.

 “Wooster is just one of several stops we’re making across the state,” Sgt.
 Marshall shared.
 “The goal is to bring the process closer to home for applicants, giving them a better chance to pursue this career without the barriers of travel.”